daemon-labs-io/docker-terraform-aws/README.md

 }
 ```

-Run the following command again:
+Run the following command:

 ```shell
 docker compose run --rm terraform init
 ```

-Now you'll see the following response:
+You'll see the following response:

 ```text
 Initializing the backend...